OpenNTI/nti.docs.platform.enduser/releases/2019releases.rst

 August 8th, 2019
 ---------------

-Added Helper Text Course Information Page
+Added Helper Text to Course Information Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now explanation text displays to facilitators on the Course Info page.